Fire Door Inspection Ireland — Professional Fire Door Surveys

 Why Choose Procheck for Fire Door Inspections?

-Yes.
-The Fire Services Acts of 1981 and 2003 and the Building Control Regulations require building owners and employers to keep fire doors in safe working condition and inspected regularly.
-Therefore, all commercial premises need to schedule inspections at least every six months.
+Yes — the Fire Services Acts 1981 and 2003 and the Building Control Regulations require building owners and employers to maintain fire doors in safe working condition, so all commercial premises need inspections at least every six months.
 Read the full legal breakdown here.

-Commercial fire doors need an inspection at least every six months.
-However, high-traffic doors may need more frequent checks.
+Commercial fire doors need inspection at least every six months, while high-traffic doors may need more frequent checks — BS 8214:2016 and Irish fire safety legislation both require regular assessment by a competent person.
 Find out more about inspection frequency.

-It depends on the type of property.
-For example, the building owner carries responsibility in some cases, while in others it falls to the employer, landlord, or facilities manager.
+Responsibility depends on the type of property — for example, the building owner carries it in some cases, while in others it falls to the employer, landlord, or facilities manager.
 Read more about who is responsible.

-Procheck covers businesses nationwide and carries out six-monthly and annual fire door inspections with full written reports and certification.
-Simply get in touch to request a quote.
+Contact Procheck — we are based in County Mayo, cover businesses nationwide and therefore carry out six-monthly fire door inspections with full written reports, photographic evidence and certification on completion.
 Contact Procheck to book your fire door inspection.